IdealisticAI/Documentation/README.md

 > description

 ## Purpose
-##### The purpose defines the goals and objectives for the company, positions, or employees.
+##### The purpose defines the goals and objectives for the company, positions or employees.
 ### Adding to the company's purpose
 > description
 ### Removing from the company's purpose